 All children were able to participate in opportunities provided within school - through the provision of a wide range of free clubs and activities, as well as workshops and productions provided in school.
-All children were able to access, and attended school trips and activities, including whole school visits, fully funded by the school.
+All children were able to access, and attended school trips and activities, including whole school visits, fully funded by the school, such as the trip to the Sculpture Park.
 All PP children attended residential school visits.